yinjjiew/yinjjiew.github.io/_projects/openclawrl2.md

 <br>
 <br>

-##### Why This Matters
+##### Roadmap

-OpenClaw-RL II is built around a simple belief: a useful RL framework for agents should match the environments where agents are actually deployed.
-That means **terminal agents**, **GUI agents**, **SWE agents**, and **tool-call agents**.
-It also means training systems that can scale in the cloud, run asynchronously, and learn from the signals generated during normal execution.
+Our long-term goal is to advance **personalized, practically useful agents** with reinforcement learning.
+The roadmap has two tracks.
+This second track of OpenClaw-RL focus on real-world settings, including **terminal agents**, **GUI agents**, **SWE agents**, and **tool-call agents**.

-This is the second track of OpenClaw-RL: turning the same ideas that enable personal-agent adaptation into a broader infrastructure for **general computer-use agents**.
-The underlying principle remains the same.
-Once an agent acts in the world and the world responds, that response can become learning signal.
+The first track focuses on **personal agent optimization**: building agents that improve directly from the interaction patterns of individual users.
+It is also released in [repository](https://github.com/Gen-Verse/OpenClaw-RL), including a fully asynchronous RL framework and three automatic optimization methods based on binary and textual feedback.
+From here, we plan to expand model support, improve serving efficiency, identify stronger optimization recipes through large-scale experiments and real user feedback.
+Also see our first [blog](https://yinjjiew.github.io/projects/openclawrl1/).